The Elder Scrolls III: Morrowind: Development

 In May 2000, Bethesda set the first expected PC release date in late 2001.
 On May 5, 2001, Bethesda announced an additional Morrowind release for Microsoft's Xbox.
 The project was, according to the same release, something that Bethesda had been working on with Microsoft since they had first known of the console.
 Morrowind had an impressive showing at E3 2001, demonstrating a beta build to the public.
 The same beta build was demonstrated to the staff of PC Gamer for another preview and was kept around the office as late as June 19 as the subject of later previews, while another test build was developed alongside.
 Later order forms, such as those by Electronics Boutique, set the date in November.
 On October 10, 2001, GameSpot reported that Morrowind's release date had been set back to March 2002.
 On October 12, a press release from Bethesda gave the date of "Spring 2002", confirming GameSpot's supposition of delay without agreeing on the more specific date of "March".
 Though no rationale behind the delay was given at the time, developer Pete Hines later attributed the delay to a need for game testing and balancing.
 Although the PC version of Morrowind had gone gold by April 23, 2002, and was released on May 1 in North America, the Xbox release was delayed further.
 On April 15, GameSpot suggested an Xbox release date sometime in May and a scheduled "going gold" date for the Xbox version in the first week of the same month.
-In contradiction of GameSpot's supposition, a June 4 Bethesda press release set June 7 as the Xbox release date.
+The expansion was released for Xbox on June 7.

 On January 3, 2002, Bethesda announced that game publisher Ubi Soft would take control of the European distribution of Morrowind and eight other Bethesda games.
 Under Ubi Soft's supervision, Morrowind's European release took place in two stages.
 A "semi-localized" version of the game was released in May, containing a translated manual but leaving the game's text in untranslated English.
 A fully localized version of the game, with translated versions of both, was released in August.
 Ubi Soft group brand manager Thomas Petersen described the difficulties of translating a "universe featuring more than a million words" as "quite a task".